451hackathon/451-imp-report/draft-451-imp-report.md

 # Who is likely to implement the 451 status code?

 ## Server operators
-Server operators that are being confronted with an order from a legal authority can use the HTTP status code to communicate to third parties why the content is not available on the server.
+Server operators that are being confronted with an order from a legal authority can use the HTTP Status Code to communicate to third parties why the resource is not available on the server.

 ## Intermediaries
   Intermediaries such as Internet Service Providers, Content Distribution Networks and other might be obligated by a legal authority in their operational jurisdiction to filter certain content.
 The HTTP status code would add transparency to this practice.

 # Who is likely to use the 451 status code data?